niklaushirt/ibm-aiops-deployer/README.md

 - When the Installation has succeeded, you get the top green Notification bar

-	You can directly open the DemoUI by clicking on the link or go to [Demo the Solution](#3-demo-the-solution)
+	You can directly open the DemoUI by clicking on the link or go to the chapter [Demo the Solution](#3-demo-the-solution) to learn how to run an efficient demo

 	![install](./doc/pics/notification01.png)